dansmyers/ProgrammingAndSoftwareDevelopment/Reviews/Spring_2022_Midterm_Review.md

 ### Example questions

-Write a loop that prints all of the characters in a String.
+Write a loop that prints all of the characters in a `String`.

+Write a loop that counts the number of `'a'` characters in a `String`.

 Write a boolean method named `startsWithQ` that takes a `String` as input and returns `true` if the `String` starts with `'q'` and `false` otherwise.